gaorlov/yakc/README.md

 class Exception < ActiveRecord::Base
   include Yeller::Subscribable

-  # we don't care about the event type, so we subscribe to "exception::*"
+  # we don't care about the event type, so we subscribe to "exception::.*"
-  subscribe with: :from_kafka_event, to: "exception::*"
+  subscribe with: :from_kafka_event, to: "exception::.*"

   def self.from_kafka_event( message )
     create message